Dyson (company): US expansion in Chicago

-In January 2017, Dyson announced its US headquarters and operations would move to the Fulton Market District in Chicago by end of year.
+In January 2017 Dyson announced its US headquarters and operations would move to the Fulton Market District in Chicago by the end of the year.
 The move added 100 employees to the company's Chicago headcount with over 40,000 square feet of newly leased office space.

 UK expansion at Hullavington

-In February 2017, Dyson announced a significant expansion programme in the UK, opening a new high-tech campus on the former RAF Hullavington Airfield in Hullavington, Wiltshire, about 5 mi south of its Malmesbury site.
+In February 2017 Dyson announced a significant expansion programme in the UK, opening a new high-tech campus on the former RAF Hullavington Airfield in Hullavington, Wiltshire, about 5 mi south of its Malmesbury site.
 It has been suggested that research there will focus on battery technologies, following the acquisition of US start-up Sakti3, and robotics.

 Headquarters relocation to Singapore

-On 22 January 2019, Dyson announced plans to move its company headquarters to Singapore, citing its intention to be closer with its fastest growing markets throughout the Asia-Pacific as well as stating its unhappiness when dealing with the European Union (EU), which it perceives as being overly bureaucratic.
+On 22 January 2019 Dyson announced plans to move its company headquarters to Singapore, citing its intention to be closer with its fastest growing markets throughout the Asia-Pacific as well as stating its unhappiness when dealing with the European Union (EU), which it perceives as being overly bureaucratic.

-Its headquarters are located at the St James Power Station, a former coal-fired power plant which it leased.
+Its headquarters are at the St James Power Station, a former coal-fired power plant which it leased.
 The building underwent restoration works from 2019 to 2021.
 It officially began moving to its headquarters in end-2021; the now restored St James Power Station was subsequently officially completed on 4 March 2022.
-In 2022, Dyson announced that it would be investing a further S$1.5 billion in Singapore.
+In 2022 Dyson announced that it would be investing a further S$1.5 billion in Singapore.

+In March 2022 Dyson announced plans to invest $1.5 billion (approximately $1.1 billion) in Singapore over the next four years.
+This investment is part of a broader $4.9 billion global strategy unveiled in 2020, which allocates funds among Dyson’s global headquarters in Singapore, its two campuses in Wiltshire and operations in the Philippines.

+Operations in Russia

+On 22 February 2022, two days prior to the Russian invasion of Ukraine, Dyson ceased supplying products to Russia.
+The company discontinued all online sales, social media presence, and advertising activities within the country.
+Additionally, the annual James Dyson Award has been suspended in Russia.
+Dyson has also shut down all directly managed retail spaces and tried to halt activities at third-party retailers.